wernerjoss/grav-plugin-caldav2ics/README.md

 ## Configuration

 Before configuring this plugin, you should copy the `user/plugins/caldav2ics/caldav2ics.yaml` to `user/config/plugins/caldav2ics.yaml` and only edit that copy.
+Be sure to make the file jobs/create_calendars.php executable (chmod +x) in case you edit the config file by hand - in case you the Admin for Configuration, this will be done automatically upon save (there seems to be no way to do this upon Installation).

 Here is a sample configuration for a single remote Calendar: